 3. Prepare well before the growing season begins

 Dig over these areas and remove the weeds.
 You can also start buying or making your own compost.
-For some herbs, you can already plant and set them up in your kitchen nicely.
+For some herbs, you can plant and set them up in your kitchen nicely.
 Within two weeks, micro leaves will be ready for consumption.

 4. Opt for young plants instead of seeds